-After composing a suitable contact time, click the OK button to accept it.
+Click the OK button to accept the scheduled time.
 Status Monitoring in the next chapter covers the various ways to view the call status.

 PERSISTENT CALLS

 These calls repeat on a continuing basis.

 The values assigned to Interval Count and Interval specify when to contact the terminal on a repeating basis.
 An Interval Count and Interval of (2,d) for example, tells Triton Connect to make calls every two days, until you change the contact schedule.